OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Native methods tracing can be performed with relative ease than compared to Java method tracing. `frida-trace` is a CLI tool for dynamically tracing function calls.
 It makes tracing native functions trivial and can be very useful for collecting information about an application.

-In order to use `frida-trace`, a frida server should be running on the device.
+In order to use `frida-trace`, a Frida server should be running on the device.
 An example for tracing libc's `open` function using `frida-trace` is demonstrated below, where `-U` connects to the USB device and `-i` specifies the function to be included in the trace.

 ```bash
 $ frida-trace -U -i "open" com.android.chrome